Pepe the Frog: Use in Hong Kong protests

 In August 2019, it was reported that various demonstrators at the 2019–2020 Hong Kong protests were using Pepe as a "resistance symbol".

 Hong Kong protestors began to use depictions of Pepe the Frog as a symbol of liberty and resistance against the extradition bill and police brutality in the 2019–2020 Hong Kong protests.
-New images of Pepe the Frog surfaced showing Pepe with an injured eye after a young female first aider got her eye gouged by a projectile fired by police and spurred a new protest campaign called "An eye for an eye".
+New images of Pepe the Frog surfaced showing Pepe with an injured eye after a young female first aider had her eye injured by a projectile fired by police; the incident spurred a new protest campaign called "An eye for an eye".
 A sign with Pepe with an injured eye held by a young nurse with one eye covered gained international media attention.
 Furie responded in an email with a protester, stating "This is great news!
 Pepe for the people!".

 In the Hong Kong context, Pepe the Frog is not perceived as being connected with far-right ideology.

-Hong Kongers were generally unaware that Pepe the Frog had been appropriated by the alt-right and white supremacists in the United States.
+Hong Kongers were also generally unaware that Pepe the Frog had been appropriated by the alt-right and white supremacists in the United States.

-Use in cryptocurrency

-In a further iteration, Pepe has seen usage among cryptocurrency enthusiasts as a meme on Twitter and elsewhere.
-Amongst other icons, it was featured on a Fortune magazine cover dedicated to a special report about cryptocurrency.
+Rare Pepe

+A rare Pepe or RarePepe is a variation on Pepe the Frog.
+The related Rare Pepe crypto project, created by various artists worldwide between 2016 and 2018, was based on the meme and traded as non-fungible tokens (NFTs) recorded on the CounterParty platform.
+A total of 1,774 official cards were released for the project across 36 series.